-M.Ed. in Montessori Education - Substantial Program Change Proposal for a New Area of Concentration in Birth to Three
+M.Ed. in Montessori Education - Substantial Program Modification for a New Area of Concentration in Education

 Executive Summary

 Loyola University Maryland forged a pioneering partnership with the Association Montessori Internationale in 1991, marking over three decades of delivering high-level Montessori pedagogy paired with contemporary curriculum.
 This groundbreaking collaboration, now a cornerstone of Loyola's academic offerings, extends its impact to students in Maryland, across the nation, and globally.